-In a perfect world, it would be possible to Stop, Rest, Pace when you needed to because the appropriate level of financial, emotional and physical support would be in place to put your health first.
+In a perfect world, it would be possible to Stop, Rest, Pace whenever you need to because the appropriate level of financial, emotional and physical support would be in place to put your health first.

 You would have the level of financial, emotional and physical support you needed to not only take care of yourself but also your loved ones.